 Matt Weston plays percussion and electronics, and has performed

-throughout the US and in Europe.
-He has appeared on CNN, VH1, and
+throughout the US, Canada, and Europe.
+He has appeared on CNN,

 He has studied and/or collaborated with Arthur Brooks, Bill

 Milford Graves, Mary Halvorson, Le Quan Ninh, Bob Marsh, Ben Miller (ex-Destroy All

 Jeff Parker, Jack Wright, and many others.

 His work has earned critical praise from such publications as the

 Wire, the Village Voice, Signal To Noise, Cadence, All About